maxmait/medical_shared_control/README.md

 - Inputs: `/probe/scan`, `/panda_velocity_cmd_user`, `/joint_states`
 - Output: `/panda_velocity_cmd`

+Safety scaling behavior:
+- The RT core scales motion toward the LiDAR beam direction more aggressively.
+- Lateral motion is mildly slowed near obstacles for stability.
+- Motion away from the obstacle is allowed with minimal slowdown.

+Direction-aware slowdown:
+The LiDAR beam defines a unit direction in the base frame.
+The controller projects the commanded linear velocity onto this direction.
+Only the component that moves toward the obstacle (positive projection) receives the strong distance-based slowdown.
+Components that move away or laterally are kept at full or mildly reduced speed.
+This prevents unnecessary slowdown when the tool is retreating or sliding parallel to tissue.

 ## Quick Start Commands

 ### Demo Launch (Gazebo + RViz camera + teleop)